 For the young football fans, aged between 6 and 9 years old, the ASM opens a training course for beginners.
-Starting date is September 11th.
+Starting date is September 9th.
 Location is the training centre in La Turbie.
-You will find the conditions of enrolment on the website.
+You will find the conditions of enrollment on the website.

 The Monte-Carlo Country Club Tennis School opens registration for the following age groups: 4-5 years old, 7-9 years old, 6 years old and 10-14 years old.
-An open day will be organized on September 11th.
+An open day will be organized on September 9th from 14 to 16h.
 For more information, check the website.
 In addition, the Cap d’Ail Tennis Club offers group trainings for children aged between 4 and 17 years old.
-The prices vary between 160 and 250 euros per year, depending on the place of your residence.
+The prices vary between 160 and 250 euros per year.
+The enrollment starts on September 2nd.

-The registration for the Monte-Carlo Artistic Center (MAD) dance classes will be held on September 10th from 10 am to 7 pm.
-Trainings will start on September 16th.
+The registration for the Monte-Carlo Artistic Center (MAD) dance classes will be held on from September 8th to 18th .
 For more information, please call +377 93 50 31 66.

 Throughout the year, the sailing school teaches and coaches young sailors aged from 6 years old, within the framework of the National Education and Sailing Club Programmes, at beginners or advanced level.
 Whether it is in Optimists, in Lasers, in J/70s or in Bugs, the lessons, coaching and training sessions are carried out throughout the year by qualified YCM instructors and coaches, helping students discover the sea, sailing and the importance of protecting the maritime environment.
+The enrollment starts on September 9th.
 Visit their website, to get more information.

 Then, take an application form and keep in mind the starting date and the trainings schedule.
 Once the application form is filled in, you will be asked to pay the course, bring photos and your child will pass a physical examination, which usually takes about 15 minutes.
 You can register for a medical exam at the Stade Louis II.
 Ask for several medical certificates in case you will need them during the year.
 They might be useful, if your child wants to join the new section.